We’re opening doors for youth in New York City’s underserved communities.

 College Decision Day

-Each year, HEAF convenes “College Decision Day” — a celebration of graduating High School Seniors from like-minded college access programs serving students from the most underserved communities across NYC.
+“College Decision Day” is a celebration of graduating High School Seniors from like-minded college access programs serving students from the most underserved communities across NYC.
 College Decision Day gives our students, their families, friends and college access program teams a chance to celebrate their successes, and their futures.
-In 2022 our live event featured keynote speaker Neil deGrasse Tyson.
+In 2023 our live event featured keynote speaker Mike Bobbitt, Deputy Commissioner, Community Development NYC Dept of Youth & Community Development.
 HEAF is proud to partner with college access programs across NYC to deliver the celebration our high school seniors deserve.

 Saint Thomas Jacques